mihaivarsandan/Machine-Learning-Bayesian-Logistic-Classification/README.md

 # Machine-Learning-Bayesian-Logistic-Classification

-Please read the report for technical details and explination
+Please read the report for technical details and explanation